hypatiafsa/.github/pull_request_template.md

 ## Additional Notes

 Provide any other relevant information related to this pull request.
-For example, describe the tests you ran to verify your changes and provide instructions for reviewers to reproduce the changes.
+As an example, describe the tests you ran to verify your changes and provide instructions for reviewers to reproduce the changes.